symbol/symbol-docs/source/concepts/harvesting.rst

 |codename| software supports :ref:`defining any mosaic <config-network-properties>` for harvesting purposes to fit the business needs.

-For example, consortium networks can distribute harvesting mosaics between the companies that are running the infrastructure, while other participants need to pay fees in the form of :doc:`currency mosaic <fees>` to consume services.
+For example, consortium networks can distribute harvesting :term:`mosaics <Mosaics>` between the companies that are running the infrastructure, while other participants need to pay fees in the form of :doc:`currency mosaic <fees>` to consume services.

 By contrast, public networks might use the same mosaic for paying transaction fees and running the network.
 |codename|'s public network uses |networkcurrency| as the harvesting mosaic, enabling any eligible participant to harvest new blocks.